 Here’s the thing, you will not be able to fully replicate another artist’s work, even if you wanted to.
-We all have our own style of drawing, everyone is different, it’s like handwriting.
+We all have different drawing styles, everyone has their own way, and it’s unique, like handwriting.

 4. Practice Drawing, Little and Often

 I find the best way to stay engaged is to work hard in short bursts.
-There really is no point in slogging away for hours on end unless you are fully engaged.
+There really is no point in slogging away for hours on end.

 For the most part, it’s better to take a piecemeal approach and step back regularly.
 Putting in long hours might feel productive but it can backfire badly.
 You can easily lose your way and not see the wood for the trees.